-Again, depending on the governance structure of the organization, the presence of and title given to, executive officers will vary.
+Depending on the governance structure of the organization executive officers will vary.
 Some examples of executive officer positions include:

 - Chairperson (or president): Chairs board meetings; responsible for conduct of board meetings and of board members; sets and follows agendas; the spokesperson for the organization to the public; often a signing authority on legal and financial documents.